Samuel Goldwyn – Short Biography

-The pioneer of independent motion picture, Samuel Goldwyn inspired numerous top producers in Hollywood today to create their own films independently.
+The pioneer of the independent motion picture, Samuel Goldwyn inspired numerous top producers in Hollywood to create their own films independently.

 Goldwyn earned several Oscar awards and nominations in his more than 40 years in the business including a Best Picture Oscar award for ‘The Best Years of Our Lives’ which registered total earnings of $10 million during the 1940s.

 Samuel Goldwyn – Going Solo was His Way to Success

 Originally named Schmuel Gelbfisz, Goldwyn was born in 1882 to a Polish Jewish family.
 When his dad passed away, Goldwyn left his hometown in Poland and went on an ‘on-foot trip’ to Europe where he worked at a blacksmith shop.